simpleAdam/old-gh_pages/readme.md

-# portfolio site
+## github site

+some small and buggy javascript games

-## my old gituhb pages with a Jekyll framework
+currently my old github pages with a Jekyll framework